Location & things to do

 The Pedn-men-du, a promontory that protects the cove from the westerly Atlantic gales, is a popular haunt for climbers, walkers flock here all year round as it’s on the South West Coast Path and in the village the lifeboat station established over 150 years ago is open to visitors in summer.

-Away from the beach, Sennen is within really easy reach of some of Cornwall's top attractions: The Tate and ever-popular St Ives, The Minack Theatre and Porthcurno, the foodie-heaven of Porthleven, Falmouth, The Lizard and Kynance Cove, Penzance and its art-deco Jubilee Pool (soon to be heated geothermally and opened all-year round), the fishing hub of Newlyn and charming Mousehole.
+Away from the beach, Sennen is within really easy reach of some of Cornwall's top attractions: The Tate and ever-popular St Ives, The Minack Theatre and Porthcurno, the foodie-heaven of Porthleven, Falmouth, The Lizard and Kynance Cove, Penzance and its art-deco Jubilee Pool - now heated geothermally and open all-year round, the fishing hub of Newlyn and charming Mousehole.
 There really is something for everyone here.